 Ministry of Higher Education, Science, Technology and Innovation, Quito – Ecuador

-- Managed a team of 6 analysts and 1 post-doc
+- In charge of a team of 6 analysts and 1 post-doc

-- Produced and socialised the national science, technology and innovation indicator
+- Led the production and dissemination of the national science, technology and innovation indicator

-- Launched a program for incubation and acceleration of innovative projects
+- Launched a program for incubation and acceleration of innovation-based projects

 Oct 2013 – May 2015: Research and Development Specialist